RodrigoRosmaninho/tailscale-derp/README.md

 tailscale netcheck
 ```

-Your DERP server should be displayed on the resulting list, as well as the latency between it and the Linux node
+Your DERP server should be displayed on the resulting list, as well as the latency between it and the Linux node.

 If no latency information appears, then the connection wasn't successful.
 Please verify that you setup port forwarding on ports 443 (TCP) and 3478 (TCP & UDP) on your router correctly.

 If the DERP server does not appear on the list, run the following command and try again

 ```